OptimusPrimus/dcase2019_task1b/README.md

 http://dcase.community/challenge2019/task-acoustic-scene-classification

-## Step-by-step guide to train the proposed system:
+## Step-by-step guide to train the proposed system

+As a first step we need to set up the environment:
 - Clone this project to you local machine:
     ```
     git clone https://github.com/OptimusPrimus/dcase2019_task1b.git